MicrosoftDocs/well-architected/well-architected/devops/automation-infrastructure.md

 - **Validation:** Azure deployments are evaluated against a validation API to catch configuration mistakes.
 - **Testing:** the [ARM template test toolkit](/azure/azure-resource-manager/templates/test-toolkit) provides a static code analysis framework for testing ARM templates.
 - **Change preview:** [ARM template what-if](/azure/azure-resource-manager/templates/template-deploy-what-if?tabs=azure-powershell) allows you to see what will be changed before deploying an ARM template.
-- **Tooling:** Language service extensions are available for both [Visual Studio Code](/azure/azure-resource-manager/templates/quickstart-create-templates-use-visual-studio-code) and [Visual Studio](/azure/azure-resource-manager/templates/create-visual-studio-deployment-project) to assist in authoring ARM templates.
+- **Tooling:** Language service extensions are available for both [Visual Studio Code](/azure/azure-resource-manager/templates/quickstart-create-templates-use-visual-studio-code) and [Visual Studio](/azure/azure-resource-manager/templates/create-visual-studio-deployment-project) to help you author ARM templates.

 The following example demonstrates a simple ARM template that deploys a single Azure Storage account.
 In this example, a single parameter is defined to take in a name for the storage account.
 Under the resources section, a storage account is defined, the *storageName* parameter is used to provide a name, and the storage account details are defined.
 See the included documentation for an in-depth explanation of the different sections and configurations for ARM templates.